 More computers, especially portable ones like laptops, come with built-in Wi-Fi to facilitate wireless networking.
 However, most desktops do not ship with this and it, therefore, falls upon the user to find workarounds if they need to connect to Wi-Fi networks.

 Wi-Fi on a Motherboard

-Some motherboards come with inbuilt Wi-Fi whereas some need extra components because they may lack a Wireless interface card.
-This can be in the shape of a PCIe Card or a USB WiFi Dongle.
+Some motherboards come with inbuilt Wi-Fi whereas most do not.
+Common ways to add Wi-Fi connectivity to a desktop motherboard is through a PCIe Card or a USB WiFi Dongle.

-Despite what method you use, a Wi-Fi connection is easy to establish with your computer.
+Despite what method you use, one benefit that is common to all wireless interfaces is that Wi-Fi connection is easy to establish with your computer compared with an Ethernet.

 Onboard Wi-Fi vs Wi-Fi Card vs Wi-Fi USB

 What are the differences between the three and what advantages and disadvantages do they bring about.

 An onboard WiFi basically means that the motherboard has a Wi-Fi modem built in.
 It allows users to connect their computers to a wireless network without having to install any extra components.

 This is perhaps simplest way to build a desktop where you absolutely need a Wi-Fi connection.
 However, onboard Wi-Fi is supported only in certain motherboards.

 Desktop motherboards with inbuilt motherboards are not quite common particularly in the budget and in the mid range – to an extent.